 9. Loktak Lake – Manipur

 Lok Tak Lake is the largest Lake in Northeast India that contains freshwater.
-The Lake is famous for the phumdis – heterogeneous mass of soil, vegetation, and organic water that floats around.
+The Lake is famous for the phumdis – a heterogeneous mass of soil, vegetation, and organic water that floats around.
 The Phumdi is home to the largest floating national park in the world, which is called Keibul Lamjao National Park.
 On every 15th of October, Loktak Day is observed near the Lake.
 You will find many migratory birds here

 Area – 287 square km